Feiyang472/vanya_functools/README.md

 Vanya is the nickname of [Ivan Fyodorovich Karamazov](https://en.wikipedia.org/wiki/Ivan_Fyodorovich_Karamazov).

-`vanya_functools` provides functional programming tools in python which can be achieved, but not necessarily should be achieved.
+`vanya_functools` provides function decorators and descriptors in python which can be achieved, but not necessarily should be achieved.

 ## Installation